"

 Key Concepts and Summary

 The rate of a chemical reaction is affected by several parameters.
 Reactions involving two phases proceed more rapidly when there is greater surface area contact.
-If temperature or reactant concentration is increased, the rate of a given reaction generally increases as well.
+Reaction rates will often increase if the concentration of one or more reactants is increased; or if the temperature is increased.
 A catalyst can increase the rate of a reaction by providing an alternative pathway with a lower activation energy.

 Chemistry End of Chapter Exercises